 Hero for Cava vs Champagne: What’s the Real Difference for Beginners?

-· wine · 7 min read
+· wine · 6 min read

 Cava vs Champagne: What’s the Real Difference for Beginners?

-Cava and Champagne are both traditional-method sparkling wines, which means the bubbles come from a second fermentation in bottle.
+Cava and Champagne are both traditional method sparkling wines, which means the bubbles come from a second fermentation in bottle.
 The main difference is not that one is “real” and the other is a lesser substitute.
 The real differences are place, grape varieties, style, and price positioning.
-Champagne is the world’s best-known sparkling-wine name, while Cava is less famous internationally and often priced lower, even though it can be made to a very serious standard.

 Summary

-• Cava is a traditional-method sparkling wine from Spain, often offering better value.
+• Cava is a traditional method sparkling wine from Spain, often offering better value.

-• Champagne is a traditional-method sparkling wine from France and the world’s best-known sparkling-wine category.
+• Champagne is a traditional method sparkling wine from France and the world’s best-known sparkling-wine category.

 • Both are bottle-fermented sparkling wines, but they differ in region, grapes, style, and price positioning.